andrew/ultimate-awesome/README.md

 - [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
 How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
 - [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .
-- [awesome-LangGraph](https://github.com/von-development/awesome-LangGraph) - An index of the LangChain + LangGraph ecosystem: concepts, projects, tools, templates, and guides for LLM & multi-agent apps.
 - [awesome-diffusion-model-in-rl](https://github.com/opendilab/awesome-diffusion-model-in-rl) - A curated list of Diffusion Model in RL resources (continually updated).
 - [Awesome-GPT-Store](https://github.com/Anil-matcha/Awesome-GPT-Store) - Custom GPT Store - A collection of major GPTS available in public.
 - [awesome-document-understanding](https://github.com/tstanislawek/awesome-document-understanding) - A curated list of resources for Document Understanding (DU) topic.